-Nuts: You may use any nuts you like, and I personally prefer them raw and unsalted since they are less processed than roasted, salted, etc.
+Nuts: Use any nuts you like!
+I personally prefer them raw and unsalted since they are less processed than roasted, salted, etc.

 I recommend using a food processor with a minimum power of 600 watts for this recipe.
 Here’s my tried and true, long standing favorite model.

 I don’t know of any “mini” processors that are cut out for a recipe like this.
 They simply lack the power to break the ingredients down into the right texture.

 When you initially process the dry ingredients, the mixture will seem very dry and not cohesive at all.

 Not to worry.
 The purpose of this step is to blend the dates, nutes, and oats into a powder-like texture.